Naptwen/linear-non-linear-optimization-analysis/version 12/Readme.md

 20, Aprill 2022

-For the study again linear algebra and practical experience applying mathematics in computer programming, I created this Linear Program for optimization.
+For the study again linear algebra and practical experience applying mathematics in computer programming, \
+I created this Linear Program for optimization.\
-The principle algorithm is referenced from the class note by Professor, Philip E. Gill UCSD Thanks to taking the class by Professor, Philip E. Gill, I could study a lot more deeply in Linear Algebra and how applying the theorem related to LP.
+The principle algorithm is referenced from the class note by Professor, Philip E. Gill UCSD \
+Thanks to taking the class by Professor, Philip E. Gill, I could study a lot and more deeply in Linear Algebra and how applying the theorem related to LP.\

 - LP Phase 1
 - LP Standard Phase 1